 Following our Philadelphia premiere screening of 24 Days at the Ritz East, guests joined speaker Nancy Baron-Baer, Regional Director at the Anti-Defamation League, for a post-film discussion and then headed to Positano Coast for conversation, complimentary appetizers, and drink specials.

-PJFF34 Screening: Joachim Prinz – I Shall Not Be Silent
+PJFF34 Presents: Joachim Prinz – I Shall Not Be Silent

 Winner of Best Narrative Feature at the Tribeca Film Festival (and, more recently, the most-awarded film at the Israeli Oscars), Zero Motivation was one of PJFF34’s sleeper hits!
 Director Talya Lavie attended an exclusive post-film reception, including complimentary appetizers and drink specials at the Continental Diner.